GodotSteam/GodotSteam/README.md

 Known Issues
 ----------
 - The GDNative version does not allow for default arguments in functions, thus some functions may have odd behaviors.
 If you are using this version of GodotSteam you are required to pass any argument that has a default in the module version.
 Also, there are no enums in the GDNative version due to how it is structured.
+- As of Steamworks SDK 1.53, you cannot compile with previous version of GodotSteam (3.11.1 or earlier) due to a code change in the SDK.
+  - Using Steamworks SDK 1.53 or newer, you must use GodotSteam 3.12 or newer.
+  - Using Steamworks SDK 1.53 or earlier, you must use GodotSteam 3.11.1 or earlier.

 Quick How-To
 ----------